 the-50-best-winter-reads-8223466 Fiction: The Yellow Birds by Kevin Powers Sceptre, £14.99 “This intimate novel bears witness to the impact of the US invasion of Iraq on a small cast of soldiers, and is drawn from the author’s own time in the US army,” says Janine.
 The Hundred Year Old Man Who Climbed Out of the Window... by Jonas Jonasson Hesperus Press, £8.99 “Proof that not all Scandinavian writers are obsessed with murder and dark winters,” says Janine.
 The Dinner by Herman Koch Atlantic Books, £12.99 “One of those must-read novels about nature vs nurture like The Slap and We Need to Talk About Kevin,” says Janine, “with a series of dark twists and turns.”
 Valentina by Evie Blake Headline, £7.99 “Set in Italy, it tells the stories of two women, Valentina in 2012 and Belle in 1929, and is both a heartbreaking love story and a romance raunchy enough to keep you warm at night,” says Janine.
 John Saturnall’s Feast by Lawrence Norfolk Bloomsbury, £16.99 “Norfolk’s book is rich in detail.
 Penguin Hardback, £20 NW by Zadie Smith

 'A Monster Calls' Wins Carnegie and Greenaway Medals A Monster Calls (Walker) achieved a remarkable first on Thursday when author Patrick Ness was awarded the CILIP Carnegie Medal and illustrator Jim Kay scooped up the CILIP Kate Greenaway Medal.
 No book has ever won both prizes since the Greenaway was first awarded in 1956 (the Carnegie preceded it, in 1936).
 The result was unanimously reached by the librarian judges, who awarded the medals in separate sessions.
-While Ness had been tipped by many to win the Carnegie, the double honor had been seen as less likely.
-Rachel Levy, chair of the CILIP judges, explains how the judges came to their decision.
 For Ness, this year’s success cements his reputation as it gives him the additional achievement of winning the Carnegie Medal in consecutive years.
 A Monster Calls is a departure for Ness as a writer.
 Patrick Ness has certainly run with it but, far from making trouble, he has taken it to dizzying heights.
 For Kay, who has been working as an illustrator for only four years, there is an equal amount of amazement but for different reasons.